StateLibraryVictoria/metadata-clean-up/README.md

 #### update_037.py

 Script for updating accession numbers from another list.
 Takes a list with accession numbers and mms ids and uses pandas to manage record handling.

+- Takes an Excel spreadsheet as input.
+- Gets accession numbers and identifiers from sheet.
+- Makes API call to retrieve records
+- Gets list of parent MMS Ids from the records
+- Makes API call to retrieve unique records
+- Checks accession numbers against parent records
+    - Updates if whitespace is different to parent
+- Writes exceptions to exceptions file and log.
+- Updates files with matches with a valid 037.
+- Tidies up MANY records based on data in parent records.
+- Creates .mrc, .mrk, and validation reports for successful updates and exceptions.

 ## Supporting functions